panva/node-oidc-provider/docs/README.md

 ### routes

-Routing values used by the OP.
+Routing values used by the authorization server.
 Only provide routes starting with "/"

 _**default value**_: